-- If the costs incurred in fulfilling a contract with a customer are not within the scope of another Standard (for example, Ind AS 2, Inventories, Ind AS 16, Property, Plant and Equipment or Ind AS 38, Intangible Assets), an entity shall recognise an asset from the costs incurred to fulfil a contract only if those costs meet all of the following criteria: - (a) the costs relate directly to a contract or to an anticipated contract that the entity can specifically identify (for example, costs relating to services to be provided under renewal of an existing contract or costs of designing an asset to be transferred under a specific contract that has not yet been approved); - (b) the costs generate or enhance resources of the entity that will be used in satisfying (or in continuing to satisfy) performance obligations in the future; and - (c) the costs are expected to be recovered. - For costs incurred in fulfilling a contract with a customer that are within the scope of another Standard, an entity shall account for those costs in accordance with those other Standards. - Osts that relate directly to a contract (or a specific anticipated contract) include any of the following: - (a) direct labour (for example, salaries and wages of employees who provide the promised services directly to the customer); - (b) direct materials (for example, supplies used in providing the promised services to a customer); - (c) allocations of costs that relate directly to the contract or to contract activities (for example, costs of contract management and supervision, insurance and depreciation of tools and equipment used in fulfilling the contract); - (d) costs that are explicitly chargeable to the customer under the contract; and - (e) other costs that are incurred only because an entity entered into the contract (for example, payments to subcontractors). - An entity shall recognise the following costs as expenses when incurred: - (a) general and administrative costs (unless those costs are explicitly chargeable to the customer under the contract, in which case an entity shall evaluate those costs in accordance with paragraph 97); - (b) costs of wasted materials, labour or other resources to fulfil the contract that were not reflected in the price of the contract; - (c) costs that relate to satisfied performance obligations (or partially satisfied performance obligations) in the contract (ie costs that relate to past performance); and - (d) costs for which an entity cannot distinguish whether the costs relate to unsatisfied performance obligations or to satisfied performance obligations (or partially satisfied performance obligations).
+95 If the costs incurred in fulfilling a contract with a customer are not within the scope of another Standard (for example, Ind AS 2, Inventories, Ind AS 16, Property, Plant and Equipment or Ind AS 38, Intangible Assets), an entity shall recognise an asset from the costs incurred to fulfil a contract only if those costs meet all of the following criteria:

+- (a) the costs relate directly to a contract or to an anticipated contract that the entity can specifically identify (for example, costs relating to services to be provided under renewal of an existing contract or costs of designing an asset to be transferred under a specific contract that has not yet been approved); - (b) the costs generate or enhance resources of the entity that will be used in satisfying (or in continuing to satisfy) performance obligations in the future; and - (c) the costs are expected to be recovered. - 96 For costs incurred in fulfilling a contract with a customer that are within the scope of another Standard, an entity shall account for those costs in accordance with those other Standards. - 97 Costs that relate directly to a contract (or a specific anticipated contract) include any of the following: - (a) direct labour (for example, salaries and wages of employees who provide the promised services directly to the customer); - (b) direct materials (for example, supplies used in providing the promised services to a customer); - (c) 2allocations of costs that relate directly to the contract or to contract activities (for example, costs of contract management and supervision, insurance and depreciation of tools, equipment and right-of-use assets used in fulfilling the contract): - (d) costs that are explicitly chargeable to the customer under the contract; and - (e) other costs that are incurred only because an entity entered into the contract (for example, payments to subcontractors). - 98 An entity shall recognise the following costs as expenses when incurred: